Generic Name: ambrisentan (AM bri SEN tan)

 Ambrisentan prevents thickening of the blood vessels, especially those in the lungs and heart.
 Ambrisentan also lowers blood pressure in your lungs, helping your heart pump blood more efficiently.

-Ambrisentan is available only under a special program called LEAP (Letairis Education and Access Program).
-You must be registered in the program and sign agreements to use birth control and undergo pregnancy and blood testing as required by the program.
-Read all program brochures and agreements carefully.
+Ambrisentan is available only from a certified pharmacy under a special program called LEAP (Letairis Education and Access Program).
+You must be registered in the program and sign agreements to use birth control and undergo pregnancy and blood testing.

 Ambrisentan may also be used for purposes not listed in this medication guide.